muhibbudins/beliyuk/README.md

 Simple static generator using markdown for the content, this project using **[from-mark](https://github.com/muhibbudins/from-mark)** to compile markdown file to html file.

+## Why HALSA?

+Halsa is acronym of "Halaman Statis" (Indonesian), which mean "Static Page" on english.

 ## Feature

 - [x] Create project